ebrahimiaval/tinyNotice/README.md

-babyNotice
+tinyNotice
 ==========

-JQuery Notification Plugin with simple configuration
+JQuery Notification Plugin  for tiny notifications with simple configuration